 Currencies Sub-Fund Base Currency: EUR.
 Currencies of asset denomination: any.
-Hedging approach: typically managed to the currency weightings of the benchmark.
+Hedging approach: typically unhedged.

 The Sub-Fund is subject to Investment risks and Other associated risks from the techniques and securities it uses to seek to achieve its objective.